Do we really need yet another article about “X sales words to avoid”

 We just covered 13 words that, statistically speaking, reduce your odds of closing the deal when used in excess.

-Now that you know what not to say, check out what you should say in The Ultimate Guide to Winning Sales Conversations.
+Now that you know what not to say, check out what what questions to ask in a sales pitch by reading The Ultimate Guide to Winning Sales Conversations.

 In this guide, you’ll learn how to structure each type of sales call in your sales process, from prospect to proposal review.

-You’ll also learn specific words, phrases, and techniques to master effective sales conversations and get more deals closed.
+You’ll also learn specific words, phrases, and techniques to master effective sales conversations and close more deals.

 Check out the free guide here, and we’ll see you next time.